Ianokane1/Vim-Vigor/README.md

 2. Clone the repository on your chosen source code editor (GitPod in my case) using the clone link.
 3. Open the terminal within GitPod
 4. Enter "python3 manage.py runserver into the terminal.
-5. Go to localhost address on my web browser.
+5. Go to the localhost address on my web browser.
 6. All locally saved changes will show up here.

 For the final deployment to Heroku, I had to: